Pokémon Eggs date back to the second generation of the main series, and in Pokémon Go, they also have a very important role to play.

 Finally, there are a few other general - but still important - tips to bear in mind when hatching Eggs in Pokémon Go:

 - The Egg hatching list changes over time.
-While at launch it was noted that 10km Eggs could feature creatures from 2km and 5km tiers, this now no longer seems to be the case.
-More common creatures such as Pidgeys and Rattatas were also removed from the set as part of an Autumn update, alongside the demotion of Eevee hatches.
+While at launch it was noted that 10km Eggs could feature creatures from 2km and 5km tiers, this is no longer the case.
+More common creatures such as Pidgeys and Rattatas were also removed from the set as part of a past update, alongside the demotion of Eevee hatches, and now the lists change quite frequently, with events and other updates over time.

 - You can only hold a maximum of 9 Eggs at a time, including the Eggs you have in Incubators.

 - If you hit the maximum of 9 Eggs, you'll watch to hatch some as quickly as you can, so as to keep as steady a flow of new Eggs as possible.
-Prioritise 2km Eggs until you have some more space.
+Prioritise 2km Eggs until you have some more space - an remember to save opening your Gifts from Friends until you have a free spot, if you want those 7km Eggs!

 - Incubators purchased with PokéCoins are disposable, with only three uses each.
 To get the very most out of them, hatch your 10km Eggs in the disposable Incubators, whilst your free, infinite-use Incubator quickly churns out 2km and 5km Eggs in a higher volume.

-- Pokémon Eggs are likely to be the quickest way to power up your starter Pokémon - Bulbasaur, Charmander, and Squirtle - unless you're fortunate enough to have found a particularly good spot to find them in the wild.
+- Pokémon Eggs are likely to be the quickest way to power up starter Pokémon - Bulbasaur, Charmander, Squirtle, and the like - unless you're fortunate enough to have found a particularly good spot to find them in the wild.
 The fact they can be found in the relatively common, quick-to-hatch Eggs makes all the difference.

 - Travelling in cars, trains, and other fast-moving vehicles won't count towards your distance travelled, as the game knows when you're moving too fast to be walking.